Louisiana Sports Betting

 The New Orleans Saints were for decades one of the NFL's premier laughingstock organizations, with only three playoff appearances in total between when they joined the NFL in 1967 and the turn of the century.
 Since then, things have changed. the Saints 10 playoff appearances since 2000, including seven division titles and that illustrious 2009 Super Bowl title.

 Thanks mostly to the play of quarterback Drew Brees and the stewardship of coach Sean Payton, the Saints transformed from a laughingstock into one of the most consistently successful teams in the league.
-To prime yourself to bet on the Saints, you can check out our ongoing NFL insights and analysis to bet smartly.
+To prime yourself to bet on the Saints, you can check out our ongoing NFL insights and analysis.

 A recommended resource list to help you bet smartly on football in Louisiana: